tobiasraabe/cookiecutter-research-template/docs/how-to-debug-the-project.rst

 occurs.
 Normally, this is not possible as Waf controls the execution and places the ``bld`` or ``src`` on the ``PYTHONPATH``.
 Thus, if we execute a single file, an ``ImportError`` is raised.
-Adding the paths manually seems a little bit hacky and can be circumvented much more elegantly.
+Adding the paths manually seems a little bit hacky and can be circumvented elegantly.
 In addition to that, even if we insert a debug statement in the file and the code reaches this line, Waf hides the prompt of the debugger from the user.
-Then, it will silently run forever as the debugger is never closed an execution continued.
+Then, it will silently run forever as the debugger is never closed and execution will pause.

 Make ``bld`` and ``src`` importable
 -----------------------------------